 Rebates, Rebates, Rebates

 There are millions of dollars available to you from the Federal government in the form of rebates and tax incentives.
 But, don’t wait!
 Those rebates are not going to last forever.
 Please make sure you check with your local government and power company for all available rebates.
 Check out our Personal Guide to Savings with Energy Rebates and Tax Credits.

 The lifespan of a fluorescent tube can be significantly shortened by switching them on and off often.
-LED tubes are much friendlier with all the available lighting sensors and controls since their lifespans are not effected by constant changes.
-To put the cherry on top, some of the newer LED tubes even offer dimmable options.
+LED tubes are much friendlier with all the available lighting sensors and controls since their lifespans are not affected by constant changes.
+Some of the newer LED tubes even offer dimmable options.
 Learn more with our Lighting Control Guide

 No More flickering, No More Buzzing, No More Ballast.

 The flickering and buzzing that you experienced from your LFL fixture occurs when the ballast and the fluorescent tube’s inner gas are no longer playing nice.
-Since LED is not regulated by a ballast nor a gas is needed to lit, those annoyances simply do not exist.
-By the way, ballasts can cost as much as $30 and last between 1-3 years.
+Since LED light fixtures are not controlled by a ballast or a gas, those annoyances simply do not exist.
+Ballasts can cost as much as $30 and last between 1-3 years.
 The craziest thing is that they are also responsible for an additional 20%-30% power consumption per fixture.

 Better for the environment

-Unlike fluorescent, LED tubes contain NO MERCURY which eliminate the harmful effect to ourselves and the environment.
-This also makes it much easier to dispose.
+Unlike fluorescent tubes, LED tubes contain NO MERCURY.
+This eliminates the harmful effects that mercury can have our ourselves and the environment.
+This eco-friendly feature also makes LED tubes much easier to dispose.

 Which Linear Fluorescent Lamp Do I Have?

-You will traditionally find T8 fluorescent in retail spaces, commercial offices, hospital, schools, hotels, and nursing home.
+You will traditionally find T8 fluorescent in retail spaces, commercial offices, hospitals, schools, hotels, and nursing homes.

-As far as the aging T12 fixtures, they were widely used across commercial, retail and institutional businesses.
+As far as the aging T12 fixtures goes, they are normally found across commercial, retail and institutional businesses.

 Now that you have learned the benefit of replacing your fluorescent tube to T8 LED, will you join the LED movement?